constructive-news/squirrelnews/README.md

     src/environtments

 and export the firebase configuration from the firebase console in your new file.
 Dont forget to export that configuration.
+The typical angular env typescript file will include it and exposing that to the rest of the application.

 ### building  and deplying for preview